Requirements for University Contractors and Vendors to Limit Transmission of COVID-19

 Contractors and Vendors must also comply with the following University requirements:

-- Effective August 11, 2021, all individuals who enter University-owned or leased buildings or University indoor construction/renovation sites who are not up-to-date with COVID-19 vaccines and (if eligible) boosters must wear a face covering regardless of vaccination status.
-Exceptions to this requirement include working alone in a room or cubicle or when actively eating or drinking.
+- Effective March 15, 2022, all individuals who enter University-owned or leased buildings or University indoor construction/renovation sites who are not up-to-date with COVID-19 vaccines and (if eligible) boosters must wear a face covering.
+Exceptions to this requirement include working alone in a room or cubicle.
 Face coverings are not required outdoors.

 - The Contractor/Vendor must each day document names of all employees, workers, visitors, third parties, and all other individuals present on the University work site for whom the Contractor/Vendor is responsible.
 The work site must be maintained to prohibit the entrance of any persons, including students, employees, workers and visitors who do not sign in.

 - The Contractor/Vendor must obtain University approval from the University Representative to use shared spaces outside of the work site.
 These shared spaces include areas outside the project/work limits occupied by both the public and Contractor/Vendor workers.
 This approval may require that the Contractor/Vendor be responsible for cleaning/sanitization of such shared spaces.

 - Contractors and Vendors who provide services on University Property must notify, within 24 hours, Environmental Health and Safety (email@example.com) if an employee, worker, visitor, third party, or any other individual for whom the Contractor/Vendor is responsible and who was at the work site tests positive for COVID-19